knative/docs/docs/versioned/serving/config-network-adapters.md

 The Knative tested ingress controllers (Contour, Istio, and Kourier) have the following common configurations:

 - Certificate management: Configurable secrets for TLS encrypted traffic.
+See [Using a custom TLS certificate for DomainMapping](./services/custom-tls-certificate-domain-mapping.md)
 - Timeout policies: Controls for idle, and response stream timeouts.
+See [Configuring the Defaults ConfigMap](./configuration/config-defaults.md) to review timeout settings.
 - Traffic visibility: Mechanisms to expose services externally or cluster-locally.
+See [Traffic management](./traffic-management.md).

 The Knative `networking.internal.knative.dev` Ingress type is generally referred to as KIngress objects.

+In scenarios where there are multiple networking implementations, you can create a custom ingress class to specify different ingress class annotations for each service.
+For more information, see [Configuring Services custom ingress class](./services/ingress-class.md)

 There are also third-party Knative networking options and Knative products available but are not tested or managed by the Knative community.
 For more information, see [Knative offerings](../install/knative-offerings.md).